 Get Ready for the Future Today

-Eventually, all call-taking centers are going to have to make the big shift to Next Gen, in addition to upgrades in devices, such as police radio.
+Eventually, all call-taking centers are going to have to make the big shift to Next Gen, in addition to upgrades in devices such as police radio and emergency radio equipment.
 Tackling the shift sooner rather than later, and partnering with a vendor that offers custom solutions, will help agencies successfully transition and adapt.

 By waiting, you risk having larger gaps in terms of integration and being ready to use the technology efficiently.